1917–18 NHL season: League business

 The team played without a nickname for the season.

 According to Holzman, the NHL itself was intended to operate temporarily until the Toronto NHA franchise was resolved.
 The NHA had a pending lawsuit against the 228th Battalion, and could or would not fold until after that was heard.

 Quebec dispersal draft

 According to McFarlane, the owners of the Quebec franchise asked $200 per man selected; but the amount received by the franchise is not recorded.
 The Wanderers took four players, but overlooked Joe Malone, who was picked up by the Canadiens, who also took Joe Hall.
-Odie Cleghorn and Sprague Cleghorn joined the Wanderers, but Sprague broke a leg and was sidelined.
+Odie Cleghorn and Sprague Cleghorn joined the Wanderers, but Sprague broke a leg and was sidelined. and Odie got an exemption from the army on the condition he not play hockey this season.
+As a result of losing the Cleghorns, owner Sam Lichtenhein threatened to fold the Wanderers unless he got all of Quebec's players.
+The other owners had little sympathy and George Kennedy of the Canadiens pointed out that Lichtenhein could have chosen Malone in the draft.
+After this exchange of words, Lichtenhein and manager Art Ross decided to keep quiet for the time being.

 Rule changes

 On January 9, 1918, the league decided to allow goaltenders to drop to the ice surface in order to make saves.
 This was the first implemented and amended rule change in the National Hockey League.
 It was done in response to Ottawa's Clint Benedict constantly falling to make saves.
 According to NHL president Frank Calder, "As far as I am concerned they can stand on their head(s)."